Avanade/Beef/samples/My.Hr/README.md

 _Note:_ Code generation should **not** be performed before updating the corresponding XML files as described in the next sections.
 Otherwise, extraneous files will be generated that will then need to be manually removed.

-Also, any files that start with `Person` (being the demonstration entity) should be removed (deleted) from their respective projects.
+Also, any files that start with `Person` (being the demonstration entity) should be removed (deleted) from their respective projects as they are encountered.
 This then represents the base-line to build up the solution from.

 </br>